NYCPlanning/ae-data-flow/documentation/design.md

 # Documentation

 ## Components
+The data flow coordinates data across a few resource.
+These resource are:

 - S3-compatible storage (Digital Ocean Spaces)
+  - Data are managed mostly by the Data Engineering team.
+Though, the Application Engineering team manages a few of its own resources.
 - Data flow runner (GitHub Runner or Local Machine)
+  - The data flow is coordinated from this service.
+During development, it is run on a developer's machine.
+In staging and production, it is a GitHub Action Runner.
 - Data flow database (Docker Container within the Runner)
-  - Flow
+  - The Data flow runner (both the GitHub Action and Local Machine) version contains a Database within a Docker container.
+  - It is referred to as the "Flow" database
 - API database (Docker container on the Local Machine or Digital Ocean Postgres Cluster)
-  - API or Target
+  - This the database that actually serves the data to applications.
+Locally, it exists within a Docker container.
+In live environments, it exists on a Digital Ocean Postgres cluster.
+There are two steps which are run from the "Flow" database against the "API" database.
+When running locally, these database communicate via a docker network.
+When run against the Digital Ocean cluster, it runs through the internet.
+  - It is referred to as the "API" or "Target" database
 ## Steps

 The entire data flow contains 10 steps.
 They are found in the `scripts` section of the [package.json](../package.json).
 With some exceptions, they follow the format `<tool used>:<targeted resource>:<operation performed>`.
 In the [flow steps diagram](./diagrams/flow_steps.drawio.png), they are numbered 0 through 9.
 They are described in greater detail in the list below.